Your data. Your choice.

 Translation: machine translated

 The time has come: Netflix is stopping the free sharing of accounts.
-An additional fee will now be charged for devices outside of one's own household.
+An additional fee is now payable for devices outside of your own household.
 This is expensive and harbours pitfalls.

 The "additional members" can only be added to a standard or premium subscription.
-You can't do it with a basic subscription, where you can only stream on one device at a time anyway.
-Here are a few examples of how expensive a shared account will be with the new regulation per household in Switzerland:
+It is not possible with a basic subscription, although you can only stream with one device at a time anyway.
+With a Standard subscription, you can share the account with one additional household, with the Premium subscription with a maximum of two.
+This means the following costs per household:

 • Premium (CHF 24.90) + 2 additional members (CHF 11.80) = CHF 12.23 per household

 In Germany, sharing an account is even more expensive in proportion to the basic price.
 A basic subscription costs 7.99 euros - a standard subscription (12.99 euros) plus an additional member is over twelve per cent more expensive at 8.99 euros per household.
-Even if you share a premium subscription with three other households, you still pay an average of 8.24 euros.
+If you share a Premium subscription (17.99 euros) with two other households, the average price is even 9.32 euros.

-In your Netflix account, there's a new "Additional members" option in the settings, where you can invite someone.
+In your Netflix account, there is now an option "Additional members" in the settings where you can invite someone.

 After you have confirmed the price, you can enter the name and email address of the additional person.
-They will then receive an invitation and can use it to set up an account with their own password.
+They will then receive an invitation and can set up an account with their own password.
 However, the new account will only have one profile available.
-In addition, it can only be used to download titles to one smartphone or tablet at a time for offline viewing.
+In addition, you can only download titles to one smartphone or tablet at a time to watch them offline.

 Open questions

-According to the support page, you necessarily need a TV to define your household yourself.
-There you call up the menu and can manage your household under "Help".
-You will then receive a verification link by e-mail or SMS.
-If you don't define your household manually or don't have a TV, Netflix will assign your account automatically.
+According to the support page, you need a TV to define your household yourself.
+There you can access the menu and manage your household under "Help".
+You will then receive a verification link by e-mail or text message.
+If you do not define your household manually or do not have a TV, Netflix will assign your account automatically.

-It also says: "You can update your Netflix household at any time from a TV by connecting to the internet at your address and following the steps above" There doesn't seem to be a limit to how often and at what interval you can do this.
-For example, it should be possible to temporarily set a holiday home as your household. .
+It also says: "You can update your Netflix household at any time via a TV by connecting to the Internet at your address and following the steps described above."
+There doesn't seem to be a restriction on how often and at what intervals you can do this.
+For example, it should be possible to temporarily set a holiday home as a household.

-What happens with mobile devices remains to be seen.
-In the past, an interim FAQ made the rounds, stating that such devices must have logged into the home network in the last 31 days.
-Otherwise, access would be possible for seven days with a temporary code.
-However, the current support page no longer says anything about this.
+What will happen with mobile devices remains to be seen.
+In the past, an FAQ made the rounds, which stated that such devices must have logged into the home network in the last 31 days.
+Otherwise, access is possible for seven days with a temporary code.
+However, this is no longer mentioned on the current support page.

 Is it worth it for Netflix?

-Whether Netflix actually ends up making more money with the move remains to be seen.
-Co-chief executive Ted Sarandos says in a statement, "The initiative will help us acquire a larger base of potential paying members and grow Netflix in the long term."
-But another outcome seems possible - namely that the end of account sharing will lead to numerous cancellations.
+Whether Netflix will actually make more money with this step remains to be seen.
+Co-CEO Ted Sarandos said in a statement: "The initiative will help us to gain a larger base of potential paying members and grow Netflix in the long term".
+However, another outcome also seems possible - namely that the end of account sharing leads to numerous cancellations.

-How about you?
-Are you willing to pay for shared accounts?
-Will you cancel your Netflix subscription?
-Drop it in the comments.
+What about you?
+Are you prepared to pay for shared accounts?
+Will you be cancelling your Netflix subscription?
+Let us know in the comments.

 User Avatar